Reviews You Can Rely On

 Credit: Laura Casner

-We then used the torque wrench to tighten the nuts to a measured amount of tightness to see how strong each driver was when loosening ceased fasteners.
-The BDCI20C was able to break nuts free that were tightened to 175 ft-lbs of pressure but failed to break the nuts tightened to 200 ft-lbs.
+I then used the torque wrench to tighten the nuts to see how strong each driver was when loosening tightened fasteners.
+The BDCI20C was able to break nuts free that were tightened to 175 foot-pounds, but failed to break the nuts tightened to 200 foot-pounds.
+For reference, our torque breaking test starts at 75 foot-pounds and gradually increases in 25 foot-pound increments all the way up to 300.
+Although only a few of the impact drivers I tested were able to break loose, the fasteners tightened to 300-foot pounds; the Black+Decker 20V Max is among the lowest performing in this particular test.

-black+decker 20v max impact driver bdci20c - we used a torque wrench to measure the capacity of these impact...
+black+decker 20v max impact driver bdci20c - i used a torque wrench to measure the capacity of these impact...

-We used a torque wrench to measure the capacity of these impact drivers, and unfortunately the ability of this Black+Decker model fell well below others we tested.
+I used a torque wrench to measure the capacity of these impact drivers.

 Credit: Laura Casner